Zu Ti: Truce with Later Zhao

 At the same time, Zu Ti moved his base to Yongqiu and launched raids against the Later Zhao army, accepting many surrenders from their troops.
 He also got the Jin generals Guo Mo, Li Ju, Zhao Gu (趙固) and Shangguan Si (上官巳), who were all stationed along the Huai River, to accept his authority after settling a quarrel between the four men.
 Later Zhao's borders were beginning to feel the strain, so Shi Le sought for peace with Zu Ti.

 Shi Le restored Zu Ti's grandfather and father's tombs as an act of good faith and offered to allow trade between them.
 Although Zu Ti did not directly reply, trade between the two sides occurred just as Shi Le had wanted.
 One time, Zu Ti's General of the Standard, Tong Jian (童建) defected to Shi Le, but Shi had him beheaded.
 Tong's head was returned to Zu Ti along with a letter of friendship by Shi Le.
 Zu Ti was so impressed at his display that he later ordered his followers to return any defector from Zhao and forbid them from pillaging Shi Le's land.
 Conflict between the two sides gradually died down, and the border between Jin and Zhao experienced a short period of amity.

 Death

-While Zu Ti was campaigning against Shi Le, the tension between Sima Rui (Emperor Yuan of Jin as of 318) and his powerful general, Wang Dun was beginning to reach its breaking point.
+While Zu Ti was campaigning against Shi Le, the tension between Sima Rui (Emperor Yuan of Jin as of 318) and his powerful general Wang Dun was beginning to reach its breaking point.
 To protect himself from Wang, one decision that Emperor Yuan did in 321 was to appoint the southern gentry Dai Yuan (戴淵) as Chief Controller in Yuzhou, effectively making Zu Ti a subordinate to Dai.
 This left Zu distraught, as he did not think that Dai had the foresight to realize Zu's plans for the north.
-He also felt snubbed, seeing how quickly he was reduced to despite his efforts.
+He also felt snubbed, seeing how quickly he was demoted despite his efforts.
 Combined with the possibility of civil war in the south, Zu believed his ambitions to reclaim the north were over, and he soon became severely ill.